There really is no point in slicking your nails with color if they are not in good condition to begin with.

-- If you have lovely long nails, then just about any color will work for you, including dramatic reds.
+- If you have lovely long nails, then just about any colour will work for you, including dramatic reds.

 - Short nails look more sophisticated with neutral, paler colours, such as light beige and champagne.

-- Nail colors that are close to your skin color will also help to elongate your hands.
+- Nail colours that are close to your skin colour will also help to elongate your hands.

 - Clear pastel and natural french manicure designs are always appropriate and never go out of fashion.

-- For a little more drama, try a pearl color for evening; it will also give you that added shimmer.
+- For a little more drama, try a pearl colour for the evening; it will also give you that added shimmer.

-- If you find bold colors too strong on your hands, than just add a bold color to your toes instead.
+- If you find bold colours too strong on your hands, then just add a bold colour to your toes instead.
 A glimpse of wonderful colour on your toes will really help to set your outfit off.

 Hand and Foot Care